srikarnikhil/UMBC-DATA606-Capstone/docs/report.md

 ### 4. Advanced Processing Capabilities
 - **Bounding Box Drawing**: Uses OpenCV to draw bounding boxes around detected objects, enhancing visual clarity.
 - **Labeling**: Annotates objects with their class names and confidence scores.

-These features make the application versatile and user-friendly, suitable for various object detection tasks in both images and videos.

----

-Make sure to replace placeholders with actual links to your GitHub profile, LinkedIn profile, presentation, and YouTube video as needed.

 ## 7. Conclusion